START WITH THE BASICS.

 Be sure to represent your materials, hanging apparatus, size, etc., accurately.

-Want a video?
-Watch the art + object listing video, below.
+For a step-by-step, watch the art + object listing video below.

 [Back to Getting Started]